aarushi-taori/SPPU_2019_SE_Comp_Fundamentals_of_Data_Structures_Practicals/README.md

 **GROUP - E**

-Practical 29 : Queues are frequently used in computer programming, and a typical example is the creation of a job queue by an operating system.
+Practical 29 : QUEUE : Queues are frequently used in computer programming, and a typical example is the creation of a job queue by an operating system.
 If the operating system does not use priorities, then the jobs are processed in the order they enter the system.
 Write C++ program for simulating job queue.
 Write functions to add job and delete job from queue.

+Practical 31 : DEQUE : A double-ended queue (deque) is a linear list in which additions and deletions may be made at either end.
+Obtain a data representation mapping a deque into a one- dimensional array.
+Write C++ program to simulate deque with functions to add and delete elements from either end of the deque.

+Practical 32 : CIRCULAR QUEUE : Pizza parlor accepting maximum M orders.
+Orders are served in first come first served basis.
+Order once placed cannot be cancelled.
+Write C++ program to simulate the system using circular queue using array.